michaelmcg95/FSA/readme.md

 ## File Format
 Transition graphs can be specified in a plain text file.
 Lines beginning '#' are comments and will ignored.

-A transition graph consists of state labels and transition lists.
+A transition graph consists a list of state descriptions.
 The definition of a state consists of a state label, followed by optional initial and final state descriptors, and a list of transitions.
 A state label has the form:
 ```